Buckinghamshire in the Wars

 Here you can see The Abbey where the Czech president lived while in exile in Britain, the pub his soldiers frequented and the bus stop he left as a gift to the people of Aston Abbotts.

-This is officially in Milton Keynes now, just outside Buckinghamshire, but as the centre of the Secret War is a very interesting place to visit.
+This is officially in Milton Keynes now, just outside Buckinghamshire, but as the centre of the Secret War, it is a very interesting place to visit.
 Visit www.bletchleypark.org.uk for details of events, opening times and cost.

 Winslow is the site of the worst plane crash in Buckinghamshire during the Second World War.
 The plane crashed into 75 and 77 High Street and the Chandos Arms.
 A memorial plaque to those who died can be seen at St Lawrence’s church.